 Department of Justice is now the Department of Communities and Justice.
 Find out more >

-If you make an application to recover unpaid wages and entitlements to the Federal Circuit Court using the small claims procedure, the judge may want to hear your case on the first court date.
+If you apply to recover unpaid wages and entitlements using small claims procedure in the Federal Circuit and Family Court of Australia, the Judge may want to hear your case on the first court date.
 If this happens, some of the information that follows may still apply to your case and you should read it before you go to court.

 Even though your case may be listed at a certain time, it is a good idea to try to get to court half an hour earlier so that you can find out what courtroom your case is in.
 If you think you are going to be late, you should ring the court registry and let them know.

 Before going to court make sure you have the phone number for the registry saved in your mobile phone.

 There are often many cases listed on the same day and you may have to wait until your name is called.
 You can take a seat in the courtroom or, if the courtroom is full, you can wait outside.
 Make sure you do not leave the court building and are close enough to the courtroom to hear your name called.
 If you are not there, the court can decide your case without you.

 The Judge may close the courtroom for morning tea (usually around 11:30am) and lunch (usually from 1:00pm to 2:00pm).
 You will have to leave the courtroom during these breaks.
 The court officer or the registry can tell you what time the courtroom will reopen.

 It is possible that you could be at the court for a few hours, and sometimes for most of the day, so you should make arrangements with your work or child-care if necessary.

 Don't forget to turn off your mobile phone before going into the courtroom.

 At the hearing you should make sure that all your witnesses attend.
 If you don't know if they will attend, you should subpoena them.
 If your witnesses do not attend court their evidence may not be considered.